sirishacyd/cmpe277_smartbin/README.md

 * View work status in Work report

 ### Driver Flow Features
-* Drivers can view the list of bins assigned to them and the details of each bin including its location and load type.
+* Drivers can view the list of bins assigned to them and the details of each bin including its location and load type and cycle.
-* The application will provide suggestions for the best route to reach each bin location, ensuring efficient waste collection.
+* The application will provide suggestions for the best route to reach each bin location, ensuring efficient wast collection.
 * Drivers will receive real-time updates on any changes to the bin schedule or if any additional bins are added to their list
 * Drivers can collect waste from the assigned bins as per the schedule, with the ability to mark each bin as collected after the waste has been collected
 * Drivers can easily manage the assigned bins and keep track of their collection schedule, ensuring timely and efficient waste collection.